 Why is 'Frankenstein' considered the mother of the genre?
 How did we go from seeing so many utopian stories to dystopian ones?
 Where did the word "robot" come from?
 Will SF ever be recognized as "true" literature?

 Social media taps into our common need to feel connected.
 But it also adds something unique: a metrics-driven design that can easily turn us inward rather than outward.

 Best-selling author Yuval Harari recently claimed that free will is a myth, humans are more hackable than ever before, and religion has no place in addressing the scientific and technological challenges of the future.
-Is he right?
+Here's why he's wrong.

 Historian Yuval Noah Harari does not believe religion has anything relevant to say about the technological challenges of the future.
 His argument reminds me of a passage from an award-winning novel that suggests otherwise.